vpp-dev/vpp-release-notes/README.md

 @page release_notes_2106 Release notes for VPP 21.06

-More than 430 commits since the previous release, including 202 fixes.
+More than 433 commits since the previous release, including 203 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Wed Mar 17 02:05:53 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Thu Mar 18 02:05:57 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER